 NICE evaluates whether the NHS should fund products or treatments (which NICE refers to as "technologies") based on clinical and cost-effectiveness assessments.
-As part of the Voluntary Scheme Agreement (see "How are drug prices set?
-What is the relationship between pricing and reimbursement?"), NICE has committed to reviewing its methodologies, with a public consultation expected in 2020.
+In summer 2019, NICE began the process of reviewing its methodologies, including how it conducts health technology appraisals.
+NICE intends to implement a new system by summer 2021, with the aim of applying common principles to reviewing drugs, medical devices and diagnostics.
 Currently, NICE has a standard assessment methodology as well as variants for specific types of products (such as certain cancer or highly specialised drugs, see "NICE's Methodology for Certain Products - Cancer Drugs and Highly Specialised Technologies", below).
 The common thread is NICE's focus on a technology's incremental cost-effectiveness ratio ("ICER") against an existing reference based on the quality-adjusted life year ("QALY").
 These are established health economic concepts that seek to quantify the relative utilities of a technology.